flyteorg/flyte/README.md

 - **[Quick registration](https://docs.flyte.org/en/latest/getting_started.html)** -- start locally and scale to the cloud instantly
 - **Centralized Inventory** constituting Tasks, Workflows, and Executions
 - **gRPC / REST** interface to define and execute tasks and workflows
-- **Type safe** construction of pipelines -- each task has an interface that is characterized by its input and output, so illegal construction of pipelines fails during declaration rather than at runtime
+- **Type safe** construction of pipelines -- each task has an interface characterized by its input and output, so illegal construction of pipelines fails during declaration, rather than at runtime
 - Supports multiple **[data types](https://docs.flyte.org/projects/cookbook/en/latest/auto/type_system/index.html)** for machine learning and data processing pipelines, such as Blobs (images, arbitrary files), Directories, Schema (columnar structured data), collections, maps, etc.
 - Memoization and Lineage tracking
 - Provides logging and observability